raza08/ios-sdk-demo/README.md

 #### Step 4

 In `demoapp` folder find and open `demoapp.xcworkspace` file.
-In the app go to `ViewController.swift` file, find the line
+In the app go to `ViewController.swift` file, find the line:

-`var vgsForm = VGSCollect(id: "VaultId", environment: .sandbox)`
+`let vaultId = "vaultId"`

-and replace `VaultId` with your organization
+and replace `vaultId` with your organization
  <a href="https://www.verygoodsecurity.com/docs/terminology/nomenclature#vault" target="_blank">vault id</a>.

 ### Step 5